 If we take a close look, we will find many holes and gaps in walls, door or windows.
 Even a tiny hole can transmit airborne noise from one room to another.
 Mainly doors, edges of the door and windows have cracks and holes.

 For doors and windows, first, find the gaps or cracks and the caulk them with sealant.
-One of our recommended sealants is GE Silicone 2+ Window & Door Caulk.
+One of my recommended sealants is GE Silicone 2+ Window & Door Caulk.
 This is a great sealant as it is 100% silicone and 100% weatherproof and waterproof, and freezeproof and sunproof.
 As this is a shrink proof and crack proof, this sealant can permanently keep gaps sealed.
 Check out GE Silicone 2+ Window & Door Caulk on Amazon.